erelsgl/limdu/README.md

 ## Undocumented featuers

-Some advanced features are not documented yet.
-If you need them, open an issue and I will try to document them.
+Some advanced features are working but not documented yet.
+If you need any of them, open an issue and I will try to document them.

 * Custom input normalization, based on regular expressions.
 * Input segmentation for multi-label classification - both manual (with regular expressions) and automatic.